dnsimple/dnsimple-support/content/articles/reasons-hosting-dns.markdown

 ---
 title: Why should I host my DNS with DNSimple?
-excerpt: You should consider DNSimple if you like simple and hassle-free DNS management, and support from people who care.
+excerpt: You should consider DNSimple for easy DNS management and expert support
 categories:
 - DNSimple
 ---